 In a general salute to other Black British family or community-centric comedies down the years, here’s a nod to the others: The Lenny Henry Show (1984-88, 95, 2003-05, BBC), Chef!
 (1993-96, BBC), Porkpie (1995-96, Ch 4), UGetMe (2003, BBC), The Crouches (2003-05, BBC), Kerching!
 (2003-06, BBC), Meet The Adebanjos (2012- present, OHTV), Sunny D (2016 – present, BBC); and the sketch shows: The Real McCoy (1991-96, BBC), Blouse and Skirt (2000, BBC), 3 Non-Blondes (2003, BBC), Little Miss Jocelyn (2006-08, BBC), The Javone Prince Show (2015, BBC).

 You might dismiss Love Thy Neighbour (1972-76, Thames Television) Mixed Blessings (1978-80, ITV) and Mind Your Language (1977-86, LWT) as racist.
 But, for their time, they gave Britain’s black community exactly what In The Long Run is giving us now – a chance to see accomplished black British actors doing their thing on British TV!
-And don’t forget, Rudolph Walker’s Bill and Nina Baden-Semper’s Barbie Reynolds were presented as a black couple with middle classed aspirations who were intelligent and nice!
+Not forgetting, Rudolph Walker’s Bill and Nina Baden-Semper’s Barbie Reynolds were presented as a black couple with middle classed aspirations who were intelligent and nice!
 They all also attempted to directly address matters of integration faced by first and second generation immigrants, albeit in a heavy-handed way.
-In The Long Run handles it in aamuch more naturalistic way.
+In The Long

 Ghanaian-Sierra Leonean Brit Elba has filled the production with creatives of African heritage, assuring that authenticity runs all the way through: from Nigerian-Brit Jimmy Akingbola, Sierra Leonean-Brit Sammy Kamara, Ghanaian-Brit Madeline Appiah – Elba’s mum is Ghanaian, raised in Sierra Leone, and Ghanaian writer Grace Evans Ofori, Elba has stated the importance of producing a genuine cultural stamp both to him and the production.
 In our opinion, they have all succeeded.